 - sources of information;

 - relevance of materials/concepts;

 - structure of the response (for example, chapter titles and content);

 - techniques of data collection;

 - techniques of data presentation;

 - skills of analysis and evaluation;

-- health and safety considerations.
+- health and safety considerations;

+- security of their work.

 Centres must not provide model answers or writing frames specific to the task (such as outlines, paragraph headings or section headings) unless the specification or subject-specific guidance states otherwise.